Your Expert Guide to Laser Treatment For Hair Loss

 Are there any negative effects of laser treatment for hair loss?

 There are a number of reasons that some individuals are not as positive about the procedure, such as: To see results, treatment frequently calls for several sessions a week for a variety of months.
 The number of sessions could taper off, many carriers suggest that you continue treatments for the rest of your life.

 Who are the best candidates for low level laser treatment for hair loss?

 Reduced degree laser therapy is meant for men and women with thinning hair or pattern baldness triggered by a hereditary condition.
 Physicians utilize a system known as the Norwood-Hamilton Classification (men) and the Ludwig-Savin Range (females) to explain the level of loss of hair.
 Low level laser treatment is meant for promo of hair growth in males that have Norwood Hamilton Classifications of IIa to V and in women that have Ludwig (Savin) I-4, II-1, II-2, or frontal patterns of hair loss and have Fitzpatrick skin phototypes I to IV.

-IS LOW LEVEL LASER THERAPY BACKED BY SCIENCE?
+WHAT IS LOW LEVEL LASER THERAPY OR LLLT?